ash-project/ash_graphql/documentation/topics/graphql-generation.md

 ## Mutations and Enums

+Now, let's look at how to create a ticket by using a GraphQL mutation.

-Let's say you have a Resource that defaults an enum-like attribute:
+Let's say you have a Resource that defines an enum-like attribute:

 ```elixir
 defmodule Helpdesk.Support.Ticket do